The Biker's Rules

 But she’s right.
 This past year, Kiara and I have been backpacking throughout Europe — a gap year we called it.

-But mostly I needed to get away from him.
+But mostly I needed to get away from HIM.

 It was a great year.
 My brothers dropped in whenever possible.
-Even Uncle John and Axel joined us thrice — for Christmas, for Kiara’s 19th birthday, and again for mine.
+Even Uncle John and Axel joined us thrice — for Christmas, Kiara’s 19th birthday, and again for mine.

 But not him.